 An employee shall be granted up to five (5) regularly scheduled work days leave without loss of salary or wages, to be used within one calendar year of the death of a parent, spouse, common law spouse, foster children, brother, sister, child, grandparent, grandchild, mother-in-law, father-in-law, brother-in-law, sister-in-law, son-in-law or daughter-in-law.
 Reasonable leave of absence may be granted with or without pay for travel and estate affairs.
 Any other request for bereavement leave shall be considered under Article 22.10.
-Upon application, and subject to operational requirements, leave shall be granted with pay for up to one (1) day for an employee to attend the funeral of a friend or relative who is not a member of the immediate family.
+Upon application, and subject to operational requirements, leave shall be granted with pay for up to one (1) day for an employee to attend the funeral of a friend, relative or Indigenous Elder who is not a member of the immediate family.
 Additional days may be granted without pay for travel where necessary or, where operational requirements permit, to fulfill cultural obligations.
 The provisions of this article shall be applied in a consistent manner.
-Immediate family as defined in this article shall include step children and step parents.
+Immediate family as defined in this article shall include step children, step parents, step siblings and any person who lives with an employee as a member of the employee's family.